European-XFEL/Karabo/doc/concepts/openloop_vs_closedloop.rst

-	The latter examples often implement a closed, regulator loop on the PLC side, but in terms of device software are treated as open loop devices as the software is not involved in the regulatory behaviour.
+	The latter examples often implement a closed, regulator loop on the PLC side, but in terms of device software are treated as open loop devices as the software is not involved in the regulatory behavior.

 Discrete Closed Loop
 ====================

 Closed loop systems in contrast take sensory input into account, by calculating a deviation from the target value and the current input, and then adjusting the input value through a regulatory function to converge towards the target value.
-Closed loop behaviour may be discrete or continuous.
+Closed loop behavior may be discrete or continuous.
 In the first case a sensory value is used to decide the course of action, afterwards the system is not further controlled: